tyminko/vue-expandable-text-line/README.md

 #### CSS
 The component has only functional css.
-In order to style it you can add your own class or a `style` tag:
+In order to style it you can add your own class or a `style` attribute:
 ```html
 <expandable-text-line class="whatever-class-name">
   <!--Your text or html goes here-->